 Study groups: You are not competing with others in this class for a grade.
 Feel free to form study groups to review course materials.
 However, quizzes and exams are not group projects.
-Students should complete all graded activities individually.
+Students should complete all quizzes, exams, and assignments individually.
 Students should not prepare or compare their answers to these activities with the work of others before submitting for a grade.